peerreynders/astro-wc-ssr-demo/README.md

 i.e. the `<li>` tags should be direct children to the `<ul>` tag.

 Inspecting the resulting DOM tree one finds that the `<ul>` element's direct children aren't `<li>` elements but `<to-do-item>` elements which later in their [`shadowroot`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) contain the `<li>` element.
+This could be avoided with *customized built-in elements* and the [`is` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/is) (… but [Safari](https://caniuse.com/custom-elementsv1); [pony-fill](https://github.com/WebReflection/builtin-elements)).
 But technically there never was any HTML involved in the first place because everything was created by the Web Components JavaScript.

 However the phrasing of the HTML spec strongly suggests that the `<li>` element is *tighly coupled* to the list that contains it.
 So in terms of *boundaries* the list and its items should be managed by the same entity; it's only the content of the `<li>` that may need to be managed separately; of the content the completed checkbox and remove button still belong to list management.
 So the `<label>` containing the todo title is the only item content left (without any behaviour/interactivity).
-Given the coupling in the names (`to-do-app`, `to-do-item`) I decided to just collapse the two into `todos-view`.
+Given the coupling in the names (`to-do-app`, `to-do-item`) I decided to just collapse the two into `todos-view` (though later: [Factoring Out TodoContent](#factoring-out-todocontent)).

-A component that could be factored out is a "new todo input" which could also double as a busy indicator.
+A component that could be factored out is a "new todo input" which could also double as a busy indicator (see: [Factoring Out TodoNew](#factoring-out-todonew)).
 This way `todo-view` could focus on removing unwanted items from the list, adding new items (arriving from the server) to the list and (un)completing existing items.

 ## More Thoughts on Web Components
 - [Eshewing Shadow DOM (2019)](https://every-layout.dev/blog/eschewing-shadow-dom/)